-Colombo et al. (2014) also compare the social value of public information with endogenous precision and that with exogenous precision in a general model with nonlinear costs.
-They give a sufficient condition guaranteeing that the former is positive whenever the latter is positive and show that the model of Colombo and Femminis (2008) satisfies the condition.
-Their condition is based upon a comparison between the equilibrium and the socially optimal strategy profile.
-Such a comparison is useful in understanding the social value of public information, which is the focus of Colombo et al. (2014).
-In contrast, our focus is the property of convex costs mitigating the crowding-out effect and a full characterization of the resulting social value of public information with endogenous precision.
+In a more general framework, Colombo et al. (2014) compare the social value of public information with endogenous precision and that with exogenous precision.
+They give a sufficient condition guaranteeing that the former is positive whenever the latter is positive based upon a comparison between the equilibrium and the socially optimal strategy profile, which is their focus.
+As an example, they show that the model of Colombo and Femminis (2008) with nonlinear costs satisfies the condition.
+We complement their result in the following respects.
+Firstly, we give a full characterization of the social value of public information in the model of Colombo and Femminis (2008) with nonlinear costs.
+Secondly, we show that convexity of costs plays an essential role in determining the social value of public information through the strength of the crowding-out effect.